 The term 'Imperiled Species' refers to plant and animal species that are designated as Endangered or Threatened by the FWC or the U.S. Fish and Wildlife Service.
 The District manages the Preserve in a holistic fashion and according to Best Management Practices which benefit a wide array of native plant and animal species, including those that are considered imperiled.
-Although exhaustive plant and animal surveys have not been conducted, numerous imperiled species are known to exist on the Preserve.
+Numerous imperiled species are known to exist on the Preserve.

 The FNAI Biodiversity Matrix Map Server is a screening tool which provides site specific lists of the rare species that are known to occur or are likely to occur on a given parcel of land.
-According to the FNAI Biodiversity Matrix Report for the Preserve, 12 federal and/or state listed wildlife species are likely to occur or have the potential on the property (Table 4).
-Additionally, numerous federal and state listed plant species are likely to occur or have the potential to occur there, as well, and are listed in Appendix 1.
+According to the FNAI Biodiversity Matrix Report for the Preserve, 8 federal and/or state listed wildlife species are likely to occur or have the potential on the property (Table 5).
+Additionally, numerous federal and state listed plant species are likely to occur or have the potential to occur there as well and are listed in Appendix A.